Endometriosis is the presence of endometrium (the tissue that lines the uterine cavity) outside the uterus.

 Other tests can suggest the presence of the disease, but to date there are no non-invasive ways of making an unequivocal diagnosis.

 Ultrasound is the principal mode of imaging used for the pelvis as it is very effective to assess the uterus and ovaries.
 However, most endometriotic lesions are not visible on ultrasound.
-The ultrasound can show endometriosis in cases where there is an endometriotic cyst on one or both ovaries (endometrioma) and/or when there are large nodules of disease visible in the pelvis.
+The ultrasound can show endometriosis in cases where there is an endometriotic cyst on one or both ovaries (endometrioma) and/or when there are of disease forming nodules in the pelvis.

 MRI is another useful resource to assess endometriosis.
-Similar to ultrasound, it does not show most superficial endometriotic lesions, but can be very useful to assess more severe forms of the disease when there are ovarian cysts or nodules affecting the vagina, the rectum or the bladder.
+Similar to the ultrasound, it does not show superficial endometriotic lesions, but can be very useful to assess more severe forms of the disease when there are ovarian cysts or nodules affecting the vagina, the rectum or the bladder.

 There has been a lot of research trying to find a blood test for endometriosis.
 To date, there is no reliable blood test to diagnose the disease.

 CA 125 is a protein that is found in greater concentration in tumour cells than in other cells of the body.
 Women with ovarian cancer can have high levels of CA 125 in the blood.

 Unfortunately, there still isn’t one single test that can reliably diagnose endometriosis and definitive diagnosis of the disease requires a laparoscopy.